chef/automate/components/automate-chef-io/content/docs/workflow.md

 Chef Automate handles many types of software systems.
 Use it to:

-* Upload new and updated cookbooks to the Chef server that manages your infrastructure and applications
+* Upload new and updated cookbooks to the Chef Infra Server that manages your infrastructure and applications
 * Publish new and updated cookbooks to a Chef Supermarket installation
 * Release source code or build artifacts to a repository such as GitHub
 * Push build artifacts to production servers in real time